immunogenomics/inflamedtissue_covid19_reference/README.md

  - We found this macrophage phenotype is induced upon co-stimulation by IFN-γ and TNF-α.

 Generalization and extension of this reference:
- - This [reference](https://github.com/immunogenomics/inflamedtissue_covid19_reference/blob/master/code/overall_integration_figures.ipynb) (Zhang, et al, 2021) can be used to investigate other inflammatory diseases and their connections with COVID-19 in terms of immune cell responses.
+ - This [reference](https://www.biorxiv.org/content/10.1101/2020.08.05.238360v1) (Zhang, et al, 2021) can be used to query/investigate cells from other inflammatory diseases and their transcriptomic similarities with our reference which incorporates 5 inflammatory diseased tissues and COVID-19 BALF.
-    - [An example notebook](https://github.com/immunogenomics/inflamedtissue_covid19_reference/blob/master/code/Map_Sepsis_to_FanImmuneReference_using_Symphony_Notebook.ipynb) of mapping Sepsis PBMCs (Reyes, *Nature Medicine*, 2020) to our cross-diseased tissue single-cell reference that reflects shared inflammatory structures using using Symphony (Kang, In review, 2021).
+ - [A proof of concept](https://github.com/immunogenomics/inflamedtissue_covid19_reference/blob/master/code/Map_Sepsis_to_FanImmuneReference_using_Symphony_Notebook.ipynb) of mapping Sepsis PBMCs (Reyes, *Nature Medicine*, 2020) to our cross-diseased tissue single-cell reference that reflects shared inflammatory structures using using Symphony ([Kang, In review, 2021](https://www.biorxiv.org/content/10.1101/2020.11.18.389189v2)).

 ## Raw data access